rija1/university/wp-content/plugins/meow-gallery/readme.txt

 == Changelog ==

+= 5.2.1 (2024/11/04) =
+* Add: "Load More" option for Infinite Scroll.
+* Fix: Media Selector limitations.
+* Note: We need some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

+= 5.2.0 (2024/10/17) =
+* Update: PhotoSwipe now works with Infinite Scrolling.
+* Fix: Gallery initial state saved in the block.

 = 5.1.9 (2024/08/25) =
 * Fix: Fixed link attributes for maps.
 * Fix: Removed error logs.
-* Note: Meow needs some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.1.8 (2024/08/01) =
 * Fix: Make sure data-attr have a layout.